zoxpx/pxdocs/content/reference/CLI/service.md

    --help, -h  show help
 ```

 You can add drives to a server using the `/opt/pwx/bin/pxctl service drive add` command.
-To do so the server must be in maintenance mode.

 ```text
 pxctl service drive add --help